-Permit imprint mail with extra services also paid with a permit must show "First-Class Mail" (if First-Class Mail); "U.S. Postage and Fees Paid"; city and state; and permit number.
+[1-4-10] Mailpieces for which postage and extra services fees are paid for by permit imprint must show the applicable class of mail ("First-Class Mail," for example); "U.S. Postage Paid" (or "U.S. Postage and Fees Paid", at the mailer's option); city and state; and permit number.
 The city, state, and permit number may be omitted in a company permit imprint indicia, subject to 5.3.9.